jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

 # Aegis Hub Firestore Security Rules

 This document outlines the recommended security rules for the Firestore database to ensure data integrity and security based on user roles.
-These rules should be deployed to your Firebase project.
+These should be deployed to your Firebase project.

 ```
 rules_version = '2';